 Craig Flandermeyer joined Cispus Learning Center in 2011.
 A graduate of Meridian High School in Meridian, Texas, he began his career building custom homes.
 He traveled to Washington to build a home for a friend and met a special lady.
 He was a construction worker in Lewis County until he answered the ad for a maintenance supervisor at Cispus.

-Sarah Dorfler is a Western Washington University grad and an AmeriCorps VISTA alum.
-She manages the High and Low Challenge Courses where she enjoys arranging the appropriate combination of elements (aka sequencing!) to engage, challenge, and meet the needs of the participants.
-Every single day Sarah has the privilege of working with dedicated Cispus professionals and friends (not mutually exclusive).
-As the Challenge Course Manager, her goal is to create a supportive environment where Challenge Course staff and participants have the opportunity to step out of their comfort zones, take healthy risks, and experience the beauty of the Gifford Pinchot National Forest.
-In her most natural state, Sarah can be found laughing, writing, and exploring the wonders of the Great Northwest.
+In 2016, after obtaining his Master's in Education and Counseling Psychology from the University of Louisville (KY), Woods packed up his car and moved across the country to serve as an AmeriCorps volunteer with Cispus Learning Center.
+After finishing his term of service, he chose to stick around!
+He now works as the Challenge Course Director here at Cispus, where he enjoys arranging the appropriate combination of initiatives to engage, challenge, and meet the needs of each group he works with.
+Every single day Woods has the privilege of working with dedicated professionals and friends (not mutually exclusive).
+As the Course Director, his goal is to create a supportive, safe environment where Challenge Course staff and participants have the opportunity to step out of their comfort zones, take healthy risks, and experience the beauty of the great Pacific Northwest.
+Woods is an avid climber, hiker, kayaker, and enjoys riding his mountain bike throughout his new home in Washington State

 AWSP LEARNING CENTERS STAFF

 Katy Kelly joined the learning centers in 1999, working for both AWSP Student Leadership and Cispus.
 She is based at Cispus and handles accounts receivables and payroll.
 Before coming to Cispus, she spent 15 years working for Farmers Insurance and the Cowlitz Lumber Mill in Randle.
 A graduate of White Pass High School, Katy lives in the Cispus Valley and has a 15-year-old daughter.